 The Magic of Monarchs On-Demand Webinar & Videoconference

 For such a delicate insect, the Monarch butterfly leads an adventurous life!
 During spring and fall, millions of Monarchs will travel through Texas on their way to or from their overwintering sites in Mexico.
-Live caterpillars and adult Monarchs will be on hand during the program, allowing your students to see them as they’ve never seen them before.
-Join us as we discuss the basic needs, life cycle, adaptations, and migration patterns of the Monarch butterfly and learn how you can help conserve this unique creature.
+Live caterpillars and adult Monarchs will be on hand during the program, allowing your students to see them up close and in detail.
+Join us as we discuss the basic needs, life cycle, adaptations, and migration patterns of the Monarch butterfly and learn how you can help conserve this unique creature..
 TEKS-aligned for Grades K-7

 Animal Encounters: Creepy Critters Videoconference